nikic/nikic.github.com/_posts/2012-06-15-The-true-power-of-regular-expressions.markdown

     B -> aC
     B -> ε

-You can read those `->` rules as `The left hand side can be replaced with the right hand side`.
-So the first rule would be `B can be replaced with a`, the second one `B can be replaced with aC` and the third one `B can be replaced with the empty string` (`ε` is the symbol for the empty string).
+You can read those `->` rules as "The left hand side can be replaced with the right hand side".
+So the first rule would be "B can be replaced with a", the second one "B can be replaced with aC" and the third one "B can be replaced with the empty string" (`ε` is the symbol for the empty string).

 So what are `B`, `C` and `a`?
 By convention, uppercase characters denote so called "non-terminals" - symbols which *can* be broken down further - and lowercase characters denote "terminals" - symbols which *cannot* be broken down any